Terminator: The Sarah Connor Chronicles: Seasons

-Filming
+Filming locations

 The pilot episode was filmed primarily in Albuquerque, New Mexico.
 The principal photography started on January 24, 2007 and took approximately one month to complete.
-Subsequent episodes in the series were filmed in the backlot of Warner Brothers Studios in Burbank, California, on a set previously used by Gilmore Girls to depict their fictional town, Stars Hollow.
+Subsequent episodes in the series were filmed in Los Angeles.
+A primary filming location was the backlot of Warner Brothers Studios in Burbank, California, on a set previously used by Gilmore Girls to depict the fictional town Stars Hollow.